Photoevaporation: Protoplanetary disks

+Table 1: Gravitational radius coefficient as a function of the degrees of freedom.

 Because of this effect, the presence of massive stars in a star-forming region is thought to have a great effect on planet formation from the disk around a young stellar object, though it is not yet clear if this effect decelerates or accelerates it.

 Regions containing protoplanetary disks with clear signs of external photoevaporation

 The most famous region containing photoevaporated protoplanetary disks is the Orion Nebula.
 They were called bright proplyds and since then the term was used for other regions to describe photoevaporation of protoplanetary disks.
 They were discovered with the Hubble Space Telescope.
 There might even be a planetary-mass object in the Orion Nebula that is being photoevaporated by θ 1 Ori C. Since then HST did observe other young star clusters and found bright proplyds in the Lagoon Nebula, the Trifid Nebula, Pismis 24 and NGC 1977.
 After the launch of the Spitzer Space Telescope additional observations revealed dusty cometary tails around young cluster members in NGC 2244, IC 1396 and NGC 2264.
 These dusty tails are also explained by photoevaporation of the proto-planetary disk.
 Later similar cometary tails were found with Spitzer in W5.
 This study concluded that the tails have a likely lifetime of 5 Myrs or less.
 Additional tails were found with Spitzer in NGC 1977, NGC 6193 and Collinder 69.
 Other bright proplyd candidates were found in the Carina Nebula with the CTIO 4m and near Sagittarius A* with the VLA.
 Follow-up observations of a proplyd candidate in the Carina Nebula with Hubble revealed that it is likely an evaporating gaseous globule.

 Objects in NGC 3603 and later in Cygnus OB2 were proposed as intermediate massive versions of the bright proplyds found in the Orion Nebula.